Can You Be Tracked If Using a VPN in 2024

 WebRTC leak is not a VPN fault, but it could make your IP visible in the presence of a VPN provider, and you can be traced.

-It is a relatively new browser feature that helps real-time communication without an added extension or plug-in.
-The WebRTC working and phenomenon is a bit complicated as well as deep, which you can get in detail here.
+WebRTC is a relatively new browser feature that allows real-time communication without an added extension or plug-in.
+The workings and phenomena of WebRTC are complicated and deep, and you can learn about them in detail here.

-Yet, the main thing to know is that a website could take advantage of the WebRTC feature to access IP details from the STUN server using a simple script.
+Yet, the main thing to know is that a website could use the WebRTC feature to access IP details from the STUN server using a simple script.
 VPN also uses the STUN server to translate a local IP address to a new public IP address and vice versa.
 Through this procedure, the STUN server creates a table containing VPN-based public IP and the user’s actual IP address in the presence of a VPN.
-Therefore, with the help of JavaScript, these requests could be used to get the user’s local and public IP address.

-Also, this feature is default enabled in most popular browsers such as Chrome, Firefox, and Opera.
+Also, this feature is enabled by default in most popular browsers such as Chrome, Firefox, and Opera.
 That’s how you are unwittingly leaking your IP address in the presence of a VPN.

-The above examples of IP leak and tracing possibilities are when a VPN is lacking somewhere.
-However, we often neglect some aspects of VPN tracking as a VPN user.
+The above examples of IP leak and tracing possibilities occur when a VPN is lacking.
+However, as VPN users, we often neglect some aspects of VPN tracking.

-Almost all VPN providers sell the point that they are entirely safe and secure with a zero-logging policy.
+Almost all VPN providers claim to be entirely safe and secure with a zero-logging policy.
 Unfortunately, there isn’t a way to figure out or confirm such a claim from a VPN service.
-There is no VPN provider which doesn’t keep a single piece of data, but it is crucial to know the kind and the amount of data stored.
+There is no VPN provider that doesn’t keep a single piece of data, but it is crucial to know the kind and amount of data stored.

-VPNs mainly state that they don’t keep logs; further, in their privacy policy, they state the details of the data they store.
-Also, they keep such clauses vague, so most users neglect them.
+VPNs mainly state that they don’t keep logs; their privacy policy states the details of the data they store.
+However, such clauses are vague, so most users neglect them.

 VPN providers log users’ web activity, login, and log-out times.
 They also keep IP addresses, and the duration of browsing could be more than what should be stored.
 However, according to them, logging user details enhances the customer experience.
 Also, to make sure that no illegal activities are being carried out.
 But is it definite that the information retained will remain with the VPN provider only?

-The surveillance agencies such as NSA could force VPN management to provide them with user information.
-That’s why some reputable VPN services don’t keep logs to vanish the possibilities of such compelling.
+Surveillance agencies such as the NSA could force VPN management to provide them with user information.
+That’s why some reputable VPN services don’t keep logs to prevent such a possibility.

-The possibilities of VPN tracking could be reduced through some considerations before selecting a VP service.
+The possibilities of VPN tracking could be reduced through some considerations before selecting a VPN service.

 Before selecting a VPN, you should check the “About Us” page for information regarding the VPN.
-Knowing the home country of the provider is essential.
-It is because the location determines privacy laws which could force the provider in the future.
+Knowing the home country provider’s is essential.
+It is because the location determines privacy laws, which could force the provider in the future.

 Must read the VPN’s privacy policy carefully

 It is important to read the details of a VPN’s privacy policy before selecting it.
-The VPN service, which cares about users’ privacy, keeps the policy clear and simple which is easily understood.
+The VPN service, which cares about users’ privacy, keeps the policy clear and simple.

 Remember to use additional privacy tools to check VPN efficacy

 With the other entire pre-to-do list, you should take the assistance of additional privacy tools.
-By doing so, you can check whether you are being tracked in the VPN presence.
+Doing so lets you check whether you are being tracked in the VPN presence.
 Tools such as DNS, IP leak, and WebRTC leak tests could provide details about VPN’s performance.

 Share this article